mariolukas/HydraPlay/README.md

 or renaming the instance.
 Keep in mind that you need to add new instances to the pulseaudio and snapserver config as well.

-It is nessesary to add a new souce for having all mopidy packages.
+It is nessesary to add a new source for having all mopidy packages.
 First add the key to apt key manager.

 ```